sampaul-thales/luna-openssl-4-pqc/README.md

 It has been tested with the Luna Network HSM.

 lunaprov allows to:
--	Create keypair (RSA, DSA, EC, PQC, ED25519/448, X25519/448).
+-	Create classic keypair (RSA, DSA, EC), using Open SSL 3.0 and above.
+-	Create keypair (PQC, ED25519/448, X25519/448), using Open SSL 3.2 and above.
 -	Sign certificate or other data.
--   Establish TLS connection (KEM and certificate authentication).
+- Establish TLS connection (certificate authentication, key exchange, KEM).

 These operations require to create partitions, register clients, initialize user roles, etc. These tasks can be performed using:
 - The [Luna Universal Client](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/Utilities/Preface.htm)